You only get one head – look after it!

 More About Standards

-All hats must be CE marked, i.e. declaring compliance with the regulations implementing the European Community Directive 89.626EC (Statutory Instrument 1992 no: 3139).
-All hats to the above standards will have a CE mark firmly attached inside them.
+All hats must be CE marked , i.e. declaring compliance with the regulations as stated in the European Directive 89/686/EEC on Personal Protective Equipment.
+All hats sold in Europe require CE marking.
 A CE mark is not a hat safety standard.

 When a Quality Assurance Mark is displayed on the hat it:

 - gives the user visible evidence of the helmet’s quality, safety and performance as defined in the specification

 - shows the helmets are independently and regularly batch tested by the relevant company or organisation to the appropriate specification